Section 2: Basic QRIScompute questions

 - QCIF manages a significant number of "shares" of resources in the NCI HPC facilities.

-- The new QCIF-funded Flashlite "data intensive" HPC is now available.
+- The QCIF-funded Flashlite "data intensive" HPC is now available.
+This designed for batch jobs that require a lot of memory or high performance node-local file I/O.

-We may also be able to help you with access to member university HPC facilities at UQ, QUT and CQU.
+We may also be able to help you with access to member university HPC facilities at UQ, QUT, USQ and CQU.

-- You can register for access to Flashlite and Euramoo, via the QRIScloud Portal Services page.
+- You can register for access to Flashlite and Awoonga, via the QRIScloud Portal Services page.

 - You can request to use QCIF-controlled NCI shares via the QRIScloud Portal Services page.